sarah-byrne/dishwashers/README.md

 displays dishwasher information obtained from an API

+# Where we are up to

+    We have all the data in the ProductSummary and completed unit testing of that component.
+We have styled that component but are struggling to style the ProductGrid.
+We think this is because we haven't configured node-sass yet - we think we need to follow instructions in https://github.com/zeit/next-plugins/tree/master/packages/next-sass

 # Learning questions

 1. What's the difference between js and jsx files?
 So far we have used js but are not sure whether we are missing out on anything.